 Government exists to promote a just society.
 As free people, we cede only enough authority to government to receive vital protections in return.
 In our country, only one social class should exist: Citizen of the United States.
 We should extend that privilege to all who wish to abide here lawfully, obey our laws, and respect our Constitution.
 Our society does not guarantee equality of result, but we do promise equality of opportunity to all.

 SFOF is organized as a 501(c)3 tax-exempt organization.
-Contributions or gifts to SFOF are now tax-deductible as charitable contributions.
+Contributions to SFOF are tax-deductible as charitable contributions.